phillord/lein-sync/README.md

     user> (load-file "~/my_project/.sync.clj")

 If you are using Emacs and `nrepl.el` then `nrepl-sync.el` will start your nrepl and sync it for you.
+To use add `(require 'nrepl-sync)` to your .emacs.

 ## Installation